metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `mount_path` (String) The Vault mountPath here is the mount path to use when authenticating withVault.
-For example, setting a value to '/v1/auth/foo', will use the path'/v1/auth/foo/login' to authenticate with Vault.
-If unspecified, thedefault value '/v1/auth/cert' will be used.
+- `mount_path` (String) The Vault mountPath here is the mount path to use when authenticating with Vault.
+For example, setting a value to '/v1/auth/foo', will use the path '/v1/auth/foo/login' to authenticate with Vault.
+If unspecified, the default value '/v1/auth/cert' will be used.
-- `name` (String) Name of the certificate role to authenticate against.If not set, matching any certificate role, if available.
+- `name` (String) Name of the certificate role to authenticate against.
+If not set, matching any certificate role, if available.
-- `secret_name` (String) Reference to Kubernetes Secret of type 'kubernetes.io/tls' (hence containingtls.crt and tls.key) used to authenticate to Vault using TLS clientauthentication.
+- `secret_name` (String) Reference to Kubernetes Secret of type 'kubernetes.io/tls' (hence containing tls.crt and tls.key) used to authenticate to Vault using TLS client authentication.

 <a id="nestedatt--spec--vault--auth--kubernetes"></a>